-The most common statistical method for European FX Option pricing follows the Garman-Kohlhagen model which calculates a log-normal process.
+The most common statistical method for European FX options pricing follows the Garman-Kohlhagen model, which calculates a log-normal process.
 It is a modification of the well-known Black-Scholes Model for standard option pricing and takes the two risk-free interest rates of a currency pair into account.

 Traders: Fixing potential risks

-If the FX rate moves against our own position in the FX Spot market, we will have a loss.
-By acquiring a Forex Option, we can remove the risks of unpredictable losses; our loss will always be limited to the Premium.
+If the FX rate moves against our position in the FX spot market, we have a loss.
+By acquiring a Forex Option, we can remove the risks of unpredictable losses; our minus will always be limited to the Premium then.

-This works like an insurance contract.
-If the market moves against us, the option protects us against the loss.
-On the other hand, we can still profit from advantageous FX rates should the market move in our favour.
+This strategy works like an insurance contract.
+If the market moves against us, the option protects us by limiting and fixing the potential minus.
+On the other hand, we can still profit from favorable FX rates should the market move in our direction.

-Because we know our maximal loss before, position sizing in the spot market can happen with predefined strategies.
+Since we know our maximal loss before, position sizing in the spot market can happen with easy and predefined strategies.
 Another advantage for traders is that they can work without stop-losses for open positions in the spot market.
 Buy a contract and let the markets decide.
 Forget about permanently checking your stop-losses, which only leads to mental mistakes – Peace of mind.
 Interested in more pros and cons?
 Read our very similar comparison of stocks and options.

 Hedging with FX Options

 Contrary to the purchaser, the option seller’s risk is potentially unlimited.
 He will always receive the fixed Premium for taking over the risk.
-That’s why Option sellers need a huge amount of liquidity.
+That’s why an option seller needs a considerable amount of liquidity.

-In all FX transactions, one currency is purchased and another currency is sold.
+In all FX transactions, one purchases a currency for another one.
 Therefore, every single currency pair trades both as a Call and Put.

 Forex Options may differ in the dates on which we may exercise them.
 European FX Options may only be exercised on the expiration date and not earlier.
-American FX Options are more flexible.
-They may be exercised at any time until their expiry dates.
+American FX Options are more flexibly styled products.
+We can exercise them at any time until their expiry dates.